-Travel Assistance: Round-trip coach airfare or economy train fare paid up to $500; financial assistance for car travel will be available for participants traveling from outside of the New Orleans area, however, not within the New Orleans area.
-All travel plans are to be made by our site, therefore, please contact Program Director.
+Travel Assistance: Scholars do NOT pay for travel to and from our site.
+All travel plans MUST be made through our site to ensure this operation.
+Therefore, when directed, ALL scholars MUST communicate and receive approval from our site prior to scheduling any travel.
+When directed by email, scholars will receive a travel code to communicate with our state travel agency (Short's Travel) to complete travel arrangements.
+Round-trip coach airfare or economy train fare will be paid up to $500; financial assistance for car travel will be available for participants driving from outside of the local New Orleans area, however, NOT within the New Orleans area.
+Again, ALL travel plans are to be approved by our site.
 Travel plans made independently will NOT be reimbursed.

 Meals: Debit cards will be provided to all participants for their use in the LSHSC-NO dining hall, 7:30 AM to 2 PM, Monday through Friday, and University Medical Center (UMC) cafeteria, until 6:30 PM, Monday through Friday.
 Saturday and Sunday, the UMC cafeteria is available until 2:30 PM.
-Additionally, on weeknights and weekends, local restaurants are available and their contact and menu information will be provided during orientation.
+Additionally, on weeknights and weekends, local restaurants are available and their contact and menu information will be provided during our SHPEP Orientation.

 Health Insurance: Not provided; although not a condition of eligibility to participate in our program, students will be requested to provide proof of their own health insurance.
 Access to both emergency and non-emergency services are available and information regarding access to these services will be provided.
 If there are further questions, please feel free to contact the program administrator.